idlip/idlip.github.io/content/posts/linux-journey.md

     I did leave Nix and install Arch few times back and forth, I was debating with myself and id my own research all over Internet.

     That is when I thought nix lacked Documentation or good YouTuber to speak of, I really wish one of them could explain and make it their distro to explain timely on things.
-

-    Fine, somehow forced myself and came a long way of setting up Good working nixos config, now I'm on flake
+    Fine, somehow forced myself and came a long way of setting up Good working nixos config, now I'm on flakes.

     Nix is great if it works as expected or if we make it work, but, if I get stuck or the issue goes for days that is when I really hate Nix, because it ain't easy to solve some unique issues.
 Most of these apply for HomeManager actually, it adds more trouble.